Skip to main content

 Intermediate

 Advancing beyond foundational principles requires a more granular understanding of the biochemical and physiological mechanisms at play during perimenopause.
-The support brain health are effective because they directly modulate specific biological pathways that are perturbed by hormonal changes.
+The lifestyle interventions that support brain health are effective because they directly modulate specific biological pathways that are perturbed by hormonal changes.
 The decline in estradiol, for example, alters the brain’s preferred method of energy metabolism.

 For decades, the brain has relied on a steady supply of glucose, a process facilitated by estrogen.
 As estrogen levels become erratic and decline, the brain’s ability to utilize glucose efficiently can diminish, leading to a state of relative energy deprivation that manifests as cognitive symptoms.
 This metabolic shift underscores the importance of nutritional strategies that provide the brain with alternative and more stable fuel sources.